 Drug Price Gouging is Outrageous!

-There are no laws that prevent drug companies from spiking their prices to maximize profits.
+Unfortunately, there are no laws that prevent drug companies from spiking their prices to maximize profits.
 Martin Shkreli became notorious when he raised the price of an old drug called pyrimethamine (Daraprim) by more than 5,000 percent.
 This medication is crucial to treat a parasitic infection called toxoplasmosis in immunocompromised patients.

-The latest outrage occurred when Nostrum Pharmaceuticals raised the price of an antibiotic called nitrofurantoin by 400 percent.
+Another outrage occurred when Nostrum Pharmaceuticals raised the price of an antibiotic called nitrofurantoin by 400 percent.
 That took the price from about $475 per bottle to over $2,300.

 Nitrofurantoin: Drug Price Gouging?